 National Immunisation Office Staff:

 - Dr Lucy Jessop, MB BChir Camb.
-Director of the National Immunisation Office is a Director of Public Health and is responsible for the coordination of all national immunisation programmes
+Director of the National Immunisation Office is a Consultant in Public Health Medicine - National Immunisation Lead and is responsible for the coordination of all national immunisation programmes

 - Dr Tom Barrett, MB Dch MRCOG.
 Senior Medical Officer is responsible for the development of protocols and guidelines for the schools immunisation programme